Tips & Tricks for Using US Harbors

 - SAFARI – Go to the top menu on your screen and hover over the word Safari to show the submenu.
 Select “Preference” on this menu.
 On the screen that pops up select “Privacy”.
 On that screen is a button that says “Manage Data”.
 Please click this button, find US Harbors in the list that is then displayed, select it, and click “Remove”.
 I then close Safari for a minute, reopen it, and go to the location in Portland that was causing you the issue.

 - iPHONE – Go to the iPhone “Settings” app.
 Scroll down that window until you see “Safari”.
 Click to open the Safari preferences.
 Scroll to the bottom of that window until you see a link that says “Clear History and Website Data”.
 Click this link.
 This should clear up the issues on Safari.
+Here’s a short video with the instructions on how to clear the cache on your iPhone.

 Q: I’m STILL having problems!